Current:

 somewhere warm! research interests: Electrokinetic phenomena to manipulate and study metastable water.
 Microfluidics. personal interests: Lifestyle design, Paleolithic nutrition & lifestyle, Fitness, Geeky gadgets, Motorcycling, Cooking. contact:

 a: 224 Olin Hall e: ms2343 (at) cornell.edu t: 607-232-9244 | | Mengrou Shan Graduate Student School of Chemical and Biomolecular Engineering bio: I grew up in Beijing, China.
 In 2008, I came to the U.S. for undergraduate study.
 I received a BS degree in Chemical Engineering from Purdue University in 2012.
-I have been working in the Stroock group to study vascular tissue engineering as a PhD student since August 2012. research interests: Microfluidic assay design and fabrication, 3D vascular morphogenesis in vitro under multi-cell type environment personal interests: hiking, swimming, movies, travelling contact: a: 330 Duffield Hall e: ms2796 (at) cornell.edu
+I have been working in the Stroock group to study vascular tissue engineering as a PhD student since August 2012. research interests: Microfluidic assay design and fabrication, 3D vascular morphogenesis in vitro under multi-cell type environment personal interests: hiking, swimming, movies, travelling contact: a: 330 Duffield e: ms2796 (at) cornell.edu |

 |

-Alumni:- Stephane Badaire - Research Scientist, Michelin R&D.
+Alumni: - Stephane Badaire - Research Scientist, Michelin R&D.

 - Michael Craven - Research Scientist, iFyber Inc.